 And that is the reason I wanted to meet with Spicer, an expert on Yaqui Indians in both Yuma and the Sonora Desert.
 I wanted to know if he had any knowledge or information regarding Banta or Pima County deputy sheriff Charlie Shibell and any relation to Don Juan Matus my uncle spoke of --- and of which, if so, would or could prove that Don Juan Matus was a real person or not.
 How little I knew how unreceptive and antagonistic Spicer would be about anything that had to do with Carlos Castaneda.
 If it hadn't been for the introduction by the parents of my friend, who it was quite clear Spicer had a great deal of respect for, literally he most likely would have thrown me out on my butt.
 So said, Spicer did tell me about the only story he was personally familiar with that involved a U.S. or American law officer and Yaqui Indians in Mexico.
 It had to do with a former Texas Ranger and happened sometime in 1941 or 1942 during the tenure of his Guggenheim Fellowship when he and his wife were in southern Sonora studying Yaqui Indian culture and, as outsiders and Americans, were trying their best to create a strong working relationship between themselves the Yaquis.

 Spicer told me a former Texas Ranger named Van Zandt, an undercover Special Services intelligence officer during the war, using long established credentials as a guide for hunters and fishermen in Mexico as a cover, was assigned by the U.S. government to keep his eyes and ears open for Japanese or German activity south of the border.
 News began filtering down through his network of informers, especially from those that ran sportfishers or fishing boats, that Japanese submarines were being spotted in the Pacific off the coast of Baja and some had even holed up and possibly taken on fuel in Magdalena Bay.
-Hard evidence of Van Zandt's raid that showed up in his hands was passed on during a veiled public meeting in a busy train station with movie actress and fellow spy Rochelle Hudson who worked undercover on and off in Mexico and South America for the Naval Intelligence Service.
+After sorting through the hearsay that submarines were in fact refueling in the bay, and convinced by what he heard was valid, Van Zandt and his Yaqui cohorts, as mentioned a few paragraphs back, launched their raid.
+Hard evidence gathered from the raid that ended up in Van Zandt's hands was passed on during a veiled public meeting in a busy train station with movie actress and fellow spy Rochelle Hudson who worked undercover on and off in Mexico and South America for the Naval Intelligence Service.
 He covertly slipped fairly solid information to Hudson that Japanese officers had gone ashore to make some sort of contact with operatives and a few low ranking shore-launch crew members without Mexican currency unwittingly traded items with local establishments for goods and services.

 Japan had a long history along the Baja peninsula, albeit sans submarines, starting as early as 1908.
 It was then that several Japanese based companies began to make substantial land investments in Baja California.
 Aurelio Sandoval, a Los Angeles based resident, was the head of the International Fisheries Company which held the exclusive Mexican government concession for fisheries on the Baja penisula.
 Sandoval was intent on developing fisheries all along the richest fishing locations throughout Baja but lacked the necessary capital.
 He approached a professor from the Imperial Fisheries Institute of Tokyo on world tour of fisheries for the Japanese government visiting Los Angeles about the possibility of large scale Japanese financing.
 Japanese financing was not initially forthcoming, however Sandoval did open a small lobster cannery in Baja California on Santa Margarita Island in Magdalena Bay he had supervised by a Japanese fishery expert who had been trained at the Imperial Fisheries Institute.(source)